 Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not working as well as you ought.
 You should also bring to their attention, in good time, any problems that are significantly affecting your progress whether academic or personal, before the situation becomes too serious.
 The University, Department and College carefully monitor the progress you make with your project, and copies of your supervisor(s) reports will be sent to the Director of Graduate Studies and to your College Tutor for Graduates and your College Advisor.

 It occasionally happens during the course of a research degree that relations between the student and the supervisor(s) can become strained, perhaps due to differences in opinion as to the direction in which the research should proceed.
 You will, therefore, be assigned a Departmental Advisor who is familiar with the field of your research and to whom you can turn for independent advice.
-Remember that your Departmental Advisor should be someone other than any of your supervisors: during the first few weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor (see Section 2); it is permissible for the same person to take both roles.
-Of course, your Director of Graduate Studies (DGS) and members of the Graduate Studies Panel (see section 15) are also always available for a confidential chat.
+Remember that your Departmental Advisor should be someone other than any of your supervisors: during the first few weeks in the Department you need to agree with your supervisor(s) who should be your Advisor and who should be your Deputy Supervisor.
+Of course, your Director of Graduate Studies (DGS) and members of the Graduate Studies Panel are also always available for a confidential chat.
 In addition, you might like to seek advice from your College Advisor (who will be assigned by College) or your College Tutor for Graduates.
 Please note that your College Advisor must not be one of your supervisors.
 The Department and Colleges all work together to ensure that your time here in Oxford is as trouble free as possible.
 It is a good idea to meet your advisors during your first term as a probationary research student.
 Informal advice is available from your JCCG representatives.